marcellus00/visc/README.md

 Created for use in Unity 5.

-Here's the example of custom event action from another project, that controls behaviour of camera:
+Here's the example of custom event action from another project, that controls the behaviour of a camera:

 ```
 #if UNITY_EDITOR